leokuo0724/BMAD-METHOD/src/modules/sdd/README.md

 ## Standalone Tasks

-SDD provides reusable tasks that can be invoked independently in Claude Code or other environments.
+SDD provides **truly standalone** reusable tasks that can be invoked independently in Claude Code or other environments - **no SDD module installation required**!

+These tasks automatically detect if the SDD module is installed and will use your custom templates if available, otherwise they fall back to built-in defaults.

 ### generate-commit